rlwhitby/casting_agency_capstone/README.md

 ## Run the Application
+The application is hosted at the default `http://127.0.0.1:5000/` when running locally.

-This command runs the app in developement mode - shows an interactive debugger in the console and restarts the server whenever changes are made - [Debug Mode](https://flask.palletsprojects.com/en/3.0.x/config/)
+This command runs the app in [debug mode](https://flask.palletsprojects.com/en/3.0.x/config/) - an interactive debugger is shown in the console and restarts the server whenever changes are made.

-The application is hosted at the default, `http://127.0.0.1:5000/`
+Run the following command to start the application locally:
 ```bash
 flask --app app --debug run
 ```

 ## Testing

-The `unittest` framework is used in this application to run the tests [python docs - unittest](https://docs.python.org/3/library/unittest.html)
+The [unittest](https://docs.python.org/3/library/unittest.html) framework is used in this application to run the tests.

-To setup the testing database, with PostgreSQL running, login and create a `capstone_test` database.
+To setup the testing database, login and create a `capstone_test` database.
 ```bash
 # login to postgres
 sudo -u postgres -i